 Botany Bay Weevil - Chrysolopus spectabilis Card

-Australian native fauna
+Australian native insect

 Reproduced from an original watercolour painting by Cheryl Hodges